drparadox99/Machine-Learning-Time-Series-Forecasting-Project/README.md

 # Time Series Forecasting with Multiple Neural Network Architectures

-This repository provides an in-depth comparison of both existing and novel neural network architectures on the task of time series forecasting.
-The models are evaluated across multiple datasets, and the performance metrics are recorded for each model and dataset combination.
+This repository provides a comprehensive comparison of both existing and novel neural network architectures for time series forecasting, implemented across three forecasting approaches: local, global, and clustering-based forecasting.
+The models are evaluated on multiple datasets, with performance metrics recorded for each model, dataset, and forecasting approach combination.

 ## Overview